-The consortium for which funding is requested must consist of between 3 (minimum) and 5 (maximum) researchers, each leading a research subproject.
+The consortium for which funding is requested must consist of between 5 (minimum) and 15 (maximum) researchers, each leading a research subproject.
 One-third of the consortium members should belong to the underrepresented gender.
-The composition of the consortium is one of the deciding factors in the review and evaluation process.4 Consortium members should be internationally outstanding researchers and/or junior researchers from all academic disciplines, especially from the humanities, social sciences, and cultural studies.
+The composition of the consortium is one of the deciding factors in the review and evaluation process.
+Consortium members should be internationally outstanding researchers and, if applicable, junior researchers from all academic disciplines, especially from the humanities, social sciences, and cultural studies.